Rouge National Urban Park

 If cycling is more your style, the Rouge is the perfect place to ride.
 While bikes are only allowed on paved roads (no cycling on the hiking trails), there’s still plenty of ground to cover.
 Reesor Road, which runs through the park’s section by the Toronto Zoo, is popular with cyclists, while the northeast corner of the park is better for anyone who wants a quiet ride closer to the countryside.

 The park’s location in the watersheds of the Rouge River, Petticoat Creek, and Duffins Creek provides plenty of opportunities for water sports.
 Visitors can head out for a day on the water by boating, fishing, canoeing, kayaking, paddle-boarding or swimming.
-In the summer months, Toronto Public Health oversees daily water quality testing to ensure the water at Rouge Beach is safe for swimming.

 There are plenty of animals to spot in the Rouge, including deer, coyote, opossums, raccoons, skunks, ducks, beaver, red foxes, turkeys, river otters, woodchucks, porcupines and maybe even black bears.
 You might even see hawks, bald eagles and bats.
 All in all, Rouge National Urban Park is home to over 1,700 species of plants, animals and fungi.